uwe-e/uwe-e.github.io/_posts/2025-12-03-BSEtunes-maui-v105.markdown

 Porting the BSEtunes client to a cross-platform solution: Since Microsoft discontinued the development and support of Xamarin, the BSEtunes client for iOS and Android has been ported from Xamarin to .NET MAUI.

+It’s our first project developed with the support of GitHub Copilot and with GitHub's Copilot as a reviewer.

 <div class="card-container">
 {% for category in site.tunes_maui %}
 <div class="card py-4">